-- 3.1 Representation is invited from, but not limited to, the following stakeholders:
+- 3.1 The appointment of Taskforce Members is at the discretion of the APESB and generally consist of, but is not limited to, the following stakeholders:

-- APESB Technical Director (Chairman)
+- APESB Chief Executive Officer (Chairman)

-- APESB Board Member (Observer) Non voting
+- APESB Board Member (Observer) Non-voting

-- APESB Senior Project Manager (Secretary) Non voting
+- APESB Senior Technical Manager Staff member (Secretary) Non-voting

-- 1 CPA Australia representative
+- 1 CPA Australia nominee

+- 1 CA ANZ nominee

+- 1 IPA nominee

-- 1 ICAA representative
+- 1 legal representative (if required)

-- 1 IPA representative - 1 legal representative (if required) - Members with demonstrated experience in the area of interest, i.e. subject matter experts. - 3.2 The determination of the size of a taskforce is balanced between a broad base of representation and the need to restrict membership to workable numbers. - 3.3 Taskforce meetings are only open to nominated members; or if a member cannot attend, their representative.
-Attendance by other stakeholders is considered on a case-by-case basis and is at the discretion of the Chairman. - 3.4 The APESB Senior Project Manager provides technical support to the taskforce and is the principal drafting editor of the standard.
-This includes meeting organisation, compilation and distribution of agendas, minutes and any other associated taskforce documents and drafts. - 3.5 The APESB Technical Director functions as the Chairman and Quality Assurance Reviewer of the taskforce.
-The Technical Director is also responsible for providing guidance on APESB policies and procedures. - 3.6 The nominated APESB Board Member attends taskforce meetings and also reviews pronouncements before presentation to the APES Board. - 3.7 The APESB Secretariat provides administrative support to the taskforce.
+- Members with demonstrated experience in the area of interest, i.e. subject matter experts.

+- 3.2 The determination of the size of a taskforce is balanced between a broad base of representation and the need to restrict membership to workable numbers.

+- 3.3 Taskforce meetings are only open to nominated members; or if a member cannot attend, their representative.
+Attendance by other stakeholders is considered on a case-by-case basis and is at the discretion of the Taskforce Chairman.

+- 3.4 The APESB Senior Technical Staff memberManager provides technical support to the taskforce and is the principal drafting editor of the standard.
+This includes meeting organisation, compilation and distribution of agendas, minutes and any other associated taskforce documents and drafts. - 3.5 The APESB Chief Executive Officer functions as the Chairman and Quality Assurance Reviewer of the taskforce.
+The Chief Executive Officer is also responsible for providing guidance on APESB policies and procedures. - 3.6 The nominated APESB Board Member attends taskforce meetings and also reviews pronouncements before presentation to the APES Board. - 3.7 The APESB Secretariat provides administrative support to the taskforce.